Hiddenfeather/spring-docker-demo/README.md

 /**
 Tagging before pushing to Dockerhub.
-"docker tag <imagename> repositorytagname"
+"docker tag <imagename> repositorytagname:tagname"
 **/
-docker tag spring-docker-app geraldjayilagan/dockerdemoapps2022 /**
+docker tag spring-docker-app geraldjayilagan/dockerdemoapps2022:spring-docker-app /**
 Pushing image to docker hub.
 Not providing any tags will use the default tag latest